snek-at/jaen/README.md

 #### ImageField

 The ImageField is a more powerful version of the SimpleImageField.
-In addition to giving the field a name you also have the oppertunity to pass the field an imageClassName as well as an imageStyle property to fulfill your styling requirements.
+In addition to giving the field a name you also have the oppertunity to pass the field an imageClassName as well as an imageStyle property to fulfill your styling requirements. <div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/ImageField)</div>

 ```javascript
 import {ImageField} from '@snek-at/jaen'